digitalbazaar/bedrock-ledger-storage-mongodb/README.md

 Retrieves a storage API for performing operations on a ledger.

-* ledgerId - a URI identifying the ledger.
+* storageId - a URI identifying the ledger storage.
 * options - a set of options used when retrieving the storage API.
-  *  owner - the owner of the ledger (default: none - public ledger)
-  *  eventHasher (required) - the event hashing function to use
-  *  blockHasher (required) - the block hashing function to use
 * callback(err, storage) - the callback to call when finished.
   * err - An Error if an error occurred, null otherwise
   * storage - A ledger storage API.